Discover Why Taipei is the #1 Place to Learn Chinese This Year

 Traditional Characters vs Simplified Characters

-This reaps tons of benefits.
+This reaps many benefits.

 When it comes to which is best, learning traditional or simplified characters – the answer is always both.